 - A potentially more modern look and feel

-However, it’s important not to buy a SaaS solution just because it’s SaaS (and you think you need a SaaS solution).
+However, it’s important not to buy a SaaS ITSM solution just because it’s SaaS (and you think you need a SaaS solution).
 Instead, let the vendor do the hard work in explaining why you should be buying SaaS.
 Let them verify your decision making thus far.
 Let them demonstrate the promised benefits through existing customer success stories.

 This might seem an odd consideration to put forward, and it’s in no way an exact science by way of a vendor assessment criterion.
 However, it’s still worth trying to understand:

 1) Why the ITSM tool vendor decided to offer the SaaS delivery model for its ITSM product.
 Was it the power of SaaS to the customer or just the creation of a SaaS “me too” offering to stay competitive?
 The time it took to introduce the SaaS offering might be indicative of this.